bajinsheng/SGFuzz/README.md

 ```

 # OpenSSL Example
-We provide an example to compile SFuzzer with OpenSSL.
+We provide an example to compile SGFuzz with OpenSSL.
 Please refer to the document "example/openssl/Readme.md".
 This example shows how to fuzz a stateful protocol program without customized fuzzing harness.

 # FuzzBench Integration
-SFuzzer aims to fuzz stateful protocol programs which usually have complicated compilation steps.
-We also integrate SFuzzer into FuzzBench and make our experimental code public to facilitate reproducibility.
-Please refer to this repo: [https://github.com/bajinsheng/SFuzzer_Fuzzbench](https://github.com/bajinsheng/SFuzzer_Fuzzbench).
+SGFuzz aims to fuzz stateful protocol programs which usually have complicated compilation steps.
+We also integrate SGFuzz into FuzzBench and make our experimental code public to facilitate reproducibility.
+Please refer to this repo: [https://github.com/bajinsheng/SGFuzz_Fuzzbench](https://github.com/bajinsheng/SGFuzz_Fuzzbench).

 # License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.